Feeding plan and ongoing nutrition advice

 Email email@example.com for payment options.

-If at a later stage you would like the original feeding plan updated, cost is $70 per feeding plan for a simple update.
+If at a later stage you would like the original feeding plan updated, cost is from $70 per feeding plan for a simple update.
 For example, if you move to a new property or you would like to update the mineral mix recipe with your new load of hay.
 If other changes are required, the cost reflects the amount of time needed.